beaujeant/beaujeant.github.io/AppSec101/memory.md

 }
 ```

-> Note: This code is a simple multiplier that only uses addition as mathematical operation
+> __Note__: This code is a simple multiplier that only uses addition as mathematical operation.

 In this example, the function `main()` calls the function `mul()`, and the function `mul()` calls the function `add()` multiple times.